Moglinv2/Moglinv2/README.md

 - **Coming Soon**: Check back for updates on my upcoming projects.
 Most of my projects are kept confidential due to their association with earlier experiences in youth entrepreneurship or other ventures I choose to keep discreet.

 ### Experience
-- **Freelance Developer**
+- **DevOps Specialist**
-  Self-Employed *(2018 - Present)*
+  *Self-Employed* *(2018 - Present)*
-  Operating independently since 2018 under my own company, specializing in web and Android automation projects.
+  Leading project management and team coordination for various web and Android automation projects.
+Overseeing backend development and DevOps practices to ensure efficient workflow and high-quality deliverables.

 ### Education
-- **Higher Technician in Software Development**
-  Instituto Técnico Superior Comunitario (ITSC)
-- Various online courses and certifications from Udemy, Capacítate para el Empleo, and Platzi.
+For more details about my education, please visit my [LinkedIn profile](https://www.linkedin.com/in/yourprofile).

 ### Interests
 I am passionate about developing bots that closely mimic human behavior with a high degree of realism.